Lightweight M2M (LWM2M)

 REG_TIMEOUT

-Registration or registration update timeout.
-Occurs if there is a timeout during registration.
+Registration status lost.
+Occurs if there is socket errors or message timeouts.
 Client have lost connection to the server.

 7